albertvisser/server-stuff/readme.rst

 ..............

 ``default``
-    a copy of the config file that came with the installation ``lemoncurry``
+    a copy of the config file that came with the installation, with some stuff added

+At first the others were organized per virtual domain (lemoncurry, pythoneer and magiokis) but I decided orgamnizing per implementation/framework type would be more logical

+so these are now obsolete:

+``lemoncurry``
     configuration for various subdomains on my home server ``magiokis``